The blog contains all the required information about partition size in the Linux server, and how to extend partition size in Linux step-by-step.

 Hex code (type L to list all codes): 8e

 Changed type of partition 'Linux' to 'Linux LVM.'

-To implement the change type “w” after making sure that changes are correct.
+To implement the change type w after making sure that the changes are correct.
 Remember that any error can cause dysfunction to your partition.

 To check the consistency of your partitions, you can run e2fsck on the device.

-Points to Ponder Before Extending Partitions on Linux
+Points to Consider Before Extending Partitions on Linux

 The following points will help you decide the allocation of your partitions on disk space.
-However, these are not one-size-fits-all approach as partition setup depends on the usage of the Linux system majorly:
+However, these are not one-size-fits-all approaches as partition setup depends on the usage of the Linux system majorly:

 - Encrypt those partitions that are composed of sensitive data or any confidential information.
 It will prevent your information from unauthorized individuals on the partitions, even if they break into the physical storage device.
 An individual should encrypt the /home partition.